Alex-Abrams/spotter/README.md

  ##  Some Core Screenshots ##

  ### Charts ###
+* Charts screens provide graphical data of core lifting workouts to see progress.
+* Users can search a workout in the input section to see a line chart of progress.
 <img src="https://user-images.githubusercontent.com/29931785/166310175-121d60d8-1213-48e9-85b7-bb0b766de85c.png" width="250">

 ### Journal ###
+* A list view of all the user's workouts.
+The workouts can be clicked to show all the sets and weight of each individual exercise.
 <img src="https://user-images.githubusercontent.com/29931785/166314162-bc722d46-d5bc-4c1d-ae75-5e703acac99e.png" width="250">

 ### New Workouts ###
+* All new entries of are done on the new workout screen.
+Users can choose their exercise and the sets and weight for each.
 <img src="https://user-images.githubusercontent.com/29931785/166315771-e15a0c6b-5464-4725-a772-f5e6e0f531ab.png" width="250">

 ### Calendar ###
+ * Users can track and plan their routines and click on previous workout days to review old workouts.
 <img src="https://user-images.githubusercontent.com/29931785/166316469-9bc76b08-36a7-493f-b6db-3ef74adf8ce9.png" width="250">

 ### Home ###
+* Home screen shows the current workout records if they have data to show.
 <img src="https://user-images.githubusercontent.com/29931785/166316534-e9038ecf-f1f2-4343-8750-1d168f048ed6.png" width="250">